sharontherese/latin-mass-funeral/content/Resources/local-customs.md

 # Veils

-Veiling could refer to two things: the veil worn by the bride, or the pall, or cloth, raised over the couple's hands or heads.
+(Veiling could refer to two things: the veil worn by the bride, or the pall, or cloth, raised over the couple's hands or heads.)

+DiPippo, Gregory. “**The Velatio Nuptialis: An Ancient (and Forgotten) Part of the Latin Marriage Rite**.” _New Liturgical Movement_ (blog), February 8, 2019. [http://www.newliturgicalmovement.org/2019/02/the-velatio-nuptialis-ancient-and.html](http://www.newliturgicalmovement.org/2019/02/the-velatio-nuptialis-ancient-and.html "http://www.newliturgicalmovement.org/2019/02/the-velatio-nuptialis-ancient-and.html").

 # Rings